The what, when and how of assessment.

 monitor learning progress as curriculum or unit designs are implemented, so that teaching can be adapted to better target student learning needs

-overall impact of a unit's learning experiences, which can be determined through a culminating assessment plus other targeted assessments.
+- the overall impact of a unit's learning experiences can be determined through a culminating assessment plus other targeted assessments.

 For team dialogue:

-- How well are we gauging the entry levels of our students in relation to new intended learning?
+- How well are we gauging the entry levels of our students about new intended learning?

 - How effectively are we monitoring learning progress throughout a unit?